 Here is a video of Helen Burns (NSW DPI) in the paddock showing plant examples from the different treatments displaying various root development and manganese toxicity symptoms (mottled leaves).

-The aim of the ‘Soils Monitoring of Acid Soils Project’, funded by Murray Local Land Services, is to monitor changes in soil pH and fertility over time at selected sites across the Murray region and consider the management practices that have influenced these changes.
-This project is a follow on from the 2017 ‘Sub Clover Nodule Health Project’ that collected baseline soil data and assessed the nodulation status of pasture legumes from 40 GPS located sites sampled in September 2017.
-In Mach 2020, 31 of these sites were resampled to monitor changes in soil properties.
-An analysis of the data is currently underway and the project findings are expected to be provided here in the near future.
+The aim of the ‘Soil Monitoring of Acid Soils’ project, funded by Murray Local Land Services, was to monitor changes in soil pH and fertility over time at selected sites across the Murray region and consider the management practices that have influenced these changes.
+The project was a follow on from the 2017 ‘Sub Clover Nodule Health Project’ that collected baseline soil data and assessed the nodulation status of pasture legumes from 40 sites sampled in September 2017.
+In March 2020, 31 of these sites were resampled to monitor changes in soil properties.
+Paddock management information such as production outputs and liming and fertiliser inputs was collected from landholders to gauge the effect that these factors may have on soil pH and fertility status.
+The nodulation status of legumes was not assessed in this project, due to the unfavourable seasonal conditions in 2019.

 HLN have been offering the Nutrient Management Program in the area since 2011.
 The program allows landholders in the South West Slopes & Upper Murray regions of NSW to access subsidised or discounted soil tests.
 Soil testing is an important tool in helping farmers make informed decisions to improve soil fertility in both grazing and cropping enterprises.
 The nutrient management program can assist you in better understanding your soil fertility; how to measure it, why it is important, interpreting the results and developing strategies for managing or improving it.